 - Check weather and travel conditions before heading out.
 Give yourself extra time for travel and, if the weather is bad, wait for conditions to improve.

-- Skids can best be avoided by driving for conditions, slowing down, leaving earlier to get to your destination and anticipating lane changes, turns, and curves.
+- Avoid skidding by driving for the conditions, slowing down, leaving earlier to get to your destination and anticipating lane changes, turns, and curves.

 - Proper braking is essential to survive on the road in winter.
 The best way to stop on a slippery surface is to use threshold or controlled braking and shift to neutral.